awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

 Required: No

 **parameters**
 A structure that defines the parameters the document accepts\.
-For parameters that you reference often, we recommend that you store those parameters in Systems Manager Parameter Store and then reference them\.
+For parameters that you reference often, we recommend that you store those parameters in Parameter Store, a capability of AWS Systems Manager, and then reference them\.
 You can reference `String` and `StringList` Parameter Store parameters in this section of a document\.
 You can't reference `SecureString` Parameter Store parameters in this section of a document\.
 You can reference a Parameter Store parameter using the following format:

 ```
 {{ssm:parameter-name}}